Nikon F Review

 How To Load a Roll of Film With the Nikon F

-The Nikon F has a removable back/base place.
+The Nikon F has a removable back/base plate.
 Turn the knob counterclockwise and then pull the backplate down.
 Insert the film as you would in any other SLR camera.

-Attach the film to the spool on the right, fire the shutter, wind the film, and make sure it is securely in place.
-It was a bit tricky for me to slide the back/base plate in place without catching the film.
-With more practice, I am sure this would be a non-issue.
+Attach the film to the spool on the right, fire the shutter, wind the film, and ensure it is securely in place.
+It was a bit tricky for me to slide the back/base plate in place without catching the film, but with more practice, I am sure this would be a non-issue.

-On top of the camera, by the shutter button, there is an A/R switch.
-Use A, for advance, and R, for rewind.
+There is an A/R switch on top of the camera, by the shutter button.
+Use A for advance and R for rewind.

 Loading film with the the Nikon F. Please read above and click to view larger.